RyanCPeters/Educational_Resources/360/FoR_notes/FoR4.md

 This early-stage RE establishes a high-level view of what the system might do and the benefits that it might provide.
 These may then be considered in a feasibility study, which tries to assess whether or not the system is technically and financially feasible.

+##### Early Stage RE use scenarios
+For the majority of large systems, it is still the case that there is a clearly identifiable requirements engineering phase before implementation of the system begins.
+The outcome is a requirements document, which may be part of the system development contract.
+Of course, subsequent changes are made to the requirements, and user requirements may be expanded into Feasibility studies A feasibility study is a short, focused study that should take place early in the RE process.
+It should answer three key questions: (1) Does the system contribute to the overall objectives of the organization?
+(2) Can the system be implemented within schedule and budget using current technology? and (3) Can the system be integrated with other systems that are used?
+If the answer to any of these questions is no, you should probably not go ahead with the project.more detailed system requirements.
+Sometimes an agile approach of concurrently eliciting the requirements as the system is developed may be used to add detail and to refine the user requirements.

 ###### Footnotes
 >†Davis, A. M. 1993.
 Software Requirements: Objects, Functions and States.
 Englewood Cliffs, NJ: Prentice-Hall.